-Last night is the freshest event in my mind: I was at an event which was a medium sized group of people and so lots of information to take in, lots of chatter, sensory input, and at one point I was addressed directly and everybody was listening to me answer.
+Last night, I was at an event with a medium sized group of people.
+There was lots of information to take in, lots of chatter, sensory input, and at one point I was addressed directly and everybody was listening to me answer.
 I was enjoying the evening.
-At various points, however, I was playing with a ‘fidget toy’ that I take with me places in order that I can fidget semi-discretely and avoid the need for really big stimming motions when I am in a situation where I would rather not do big stimming.
-Somebody who I had recently told about my autism, at a point in the evening where my stimming became more obvious, decided to say my name quite loudly, point to my hands, and then tell me, forcefully, to “CALM DOWN”.
-This completely threw me…..!
-I was calm…. because I was stimming!
-Stimming is a very calming activity and helps me to stay present in potentially stressful social situations very effectively.
-Implicit in her statement was a belief that I was not calm and that my stimming, rather than a prevention or a cure, was a symptom of not being calm.
+At various points, however, I was playing with a ‘fidget toy’ so that I could fidget semi-discretely and avoid the need for Big Stimming.
+At a point in the evening where my fidgeting became more obvious, somebody I had recently told about being autistic decided to say my name quite loudly, point to my hands, and then tell me, forcefully, to “CALM DOWN”.
+Aside from annoyance that she was instructing me how to feel (no thanks!), I was also perplexed… I was calm – because I was stimming!
+Implicit in her statement was a belief that I was not calm and that my stimming was a symptom of not being calm.
 For her, fidgeting so vigorously with an object would indicates stress, and therefore is not a positive thing.
-For me, it is a joy and an expression of excess energy which, if trapped, would actually cause me stress!
-We thus interpret the actions of ourselves and of each other very differently.
-We are speaking a different social language.
-And then I was patronised as a result (of course if I had told her in return to ‘calm down’, which would arguably have been appropriate, it wouldn’t have gone down very well!).
+For me, it is a joyful expression of excess energy which, if trapped, would cause me stress, but it is not a symptom of stress; it is a preventative measure.
+Here, our misunderstanding, which led to her patronising me, and me feeling angry, was because of a translation error.
+We were speaking a different social language.

 In my ADOS assessment, I was asked to act out for the assessor how he would brush his teeth if he had never brushed his teeth before.
-I said that I did not know how he would brush his teeth in that situation; I only knew how I would brush them.
-This, my counsellor said, was quite a self-centred approach, perhaps (I imagined her thinking) in line with the ‘aut’ bit of ‘autism’ (meaning ‘autos’ or ‘self’).
-But actually, was I not perfectly correct to say that I did not know how he would brush his teeth in that scenario?
-Nobody can know the mind of the other, after all.
-And so, again, we come to an issue of translation, and of interpretation.
-Are autistic people self-centred, or do they just innately grasp, from birth (not talking about a conscious and intentional grasping here), the obvious truth that one cannot know the mind of another?
-Do this make autistic people “selfish” or just honest about how reality appears when seen through this (accurate) lens?
-Does it make us literal?
-Yes, probably.
-But is ‘literal’ an impairment?
-No, not unless we are talking with non-autistic people – thus the issue is, again, in relation, it is not ‘in itself’.
+I said that I did not know how he would brush his teeth in that situation – I only knew how I would brush them.
+This, my counsellor said, was self-centred approach, perhaps (I imagined her thinking) in line with the ‘aut’ bit of ‘autism’ (meaning ‘autos’ or ‘self’).
+But I was perfectly correct to say that I did not know how he would brush his teeth in that scenario – nobody can know the mind of the other, after all.
+Again, we come to an issue of translation, and of interpretation.
+Are autistic people self-centred, or do they just innately grasp the obvious philosophical truth that one cannot know the mind of another?
+Taking things literally, or philosophically is not an impairment, unless we are surrounded by people who cannot or will not engage on this level.

-I also want to mention non-verbal autistic people.
-There is so much onus on talking as a method of communication.
+Non-/semi-verbal autistic people often insist that the primacy of verbal communication in society is what creates a communication barrier.
 This privileges verbal communication, which then puts non-verbal autistic people at a disadvantage in society at large.
-Again, this is often not about the autistic person having an impairment which is ‘to blame’ for the communication problems.
-It is, I suggest (and have read lots of stuff by non-verbal autistic people which agrees), down to the insistence on the primacy of verbal communication in our society, which creates a communication barrier.
-It is the responsibility of all people, not just the autistic person, to learn the language of the other, if there is a desire for communication, and this includes non-autistic people learning about non-verbal methods of communication and viewing them as equally valid.
+Again the autistic so-called ‘impairment’ is not to blame for the communication problems, but societal bias towards the verbal.
+It is the responsibility of all people, not just the autistic person, to learn the language of the other, if there is a desire for communication, and this includes non-autistic people learning about non-verbal methods of communication and viewing them as equally valid